South African wine: Viticulture

-The lack of precipitation in many wine regions make irrigation a necessity.
+The lack of precipitation in many wine regions necessitates irrigation.
 Sprinkler and drip irrigation systems are used to provide anywhere from 200–700 mm of extra water a year.
-Modern winemakers are developing new techniques and an understanding of the role that water stress plays in the development of quality wine grape production.
+Modern winemakers are developing new techniques and an understanding of the role that water stress plays in the production of high-quality wine grapes.
 Producers who do not irrigate will sometimes use the phrase "dryland" or "dry farmed" on their wine labels as a marketing angle.
 Besides irrigation, an important concern for vineyard owners is the threat of vineyard pests such as mealy bugs and baboons.
 To combat these hazards, some vineyard owners will utilise Integrated Pest Management (IPM) programmes such as the importation of ladybugs, a natural predator of mealy bugs.

 While ocean winds keep some fungus and mildew threats at bay, downy mildew and powdery mildew (known regionally as "white rust") can pose an occasional threat during the wet winter season.
 Near harvest time, botrytis can also appear, being a hazard or a welcome visitor depending on whether or not botrytised wine production is the goal.
 Another threat is diseased and virus-infected rootstock.
-After the phylloxera devastation, vineyards in South Africa were replanted with American rootstock (nowadays most commonly 99 Richter, 110 Richter and 101-14 Mgt).
-Some of these imported rootstocks were infected with various virus such as corky bark, fanleaf and leafroll, which soon spread to other vineyards.
-These virus-infected vines have a shortened lifespan and difficulties with photosynthesis, which can lead to poor ripening of phenolic compounds in the grape and low quality wine.
-Since the 1980s, efforts have been undertaken by the South African wine industry to quarantine and promote healthy virus-free vineyards.
+After the phylloxera devastation, vineyards in South Africa were replanted with American rootstock (nowadays most commonly 99 Richter, 110 Richter, and 101-14 Mgt).
+Some of these imported rootstocks were infected with various viruses such as corky bark, fanleaf, and leafroll, which soon spread to other vineyards.
+These virus-infected vines have a shortened lifespan and difficulties with photosynthesis, which can lead to poor ripening of phenolic compounds in the grape and low-quality wine.
+Since the 1980s, efforts have been undertaken by the South African wine industry to quarantine and promote healthy, virus-free vineyards.
 Additionally, work has been undertaken in clonal research to identify which grape varieties grow best in which climate and wine region.

 Vine Improvement Programme

-Following the end of Apartheid and the opening of export markets, the South African wine industry had a substantial learning curve to overcome in order to be competitive on the world's wine market.
+Following the end of apartheid and the opening of export markets, the South African wine industry faced a substantial learning curve to remain competitive in the global wine market.
 The Vine Improvement Programme (VIP) was established to bring modern viticultural understanding to the industry.
-The first phase launched in the late 20th century focused on virus-free and yield controlling rootstock as well as clonal research.
-The second phase, which is ongoing, focuses on matching up various combinations of grape varieties, clones and rootstock to specific terroir that can produce quality wine.
+The first phase, launched in the late 20th century, focused on virus-free, yield-controlling rootstocks and clonal research.
+The ongoing second phase focuses on matching combinations of grape varieties, clones, and rootstocks to specific terroirs capable of producing high-quality wine.
 Over the last 20+ years, the work of the VIP has brought the South African wine industry to the forefront of viticultural advances.